hadley/helpr/ideas.md

     * DONE - source
     * DONE - topic
 * DONE - links for "mailto"
-* WAIT/DEB - display keywords
+* DEB - display keywords
 * DONE - list of all fuctions that are under the topic
   * DONE - links to the source code of said function
 * BUSY - Execute example functionality